-The Ministry of Infrastructure and the Environment, the City of Rotterdam and the Creative Industries Fund NL are IABR's main partners.
+The Dutch government, the City of Rotterdam and the Creative Industries Fund NL are IABR's main partners.

 As part of its multiyear policy plan 2017-2020, Towards a Resilient City, the IABR has entered into two action-oriented collaboration agreements.

-The other is with Resilient Rotterdam (Department of Urban Development, City of Rotterdam), resulting in the IABR–Atelier Rotterdam 2017 - 2020, in which a second active partner is the Port Authority of Rotterdam.
+The second agreement is with Resilient Rotterdam (Department of Urban Development, City of Rotterdam), resulting in the IABR–Atelier Rotterdam 2017 - 2020, in which other active partners are the Port Authority of Rotterdam, Delfshaven Cooperation and others.